 Our group deals extensively with Superfund and natural resource damage activity on the administrative and litigation levels.
 We help clients address contamination liability issues and resolve disputes with regulators and others so that transactions or redevelopment plans can move forward.
-Our attorneys are active in air quality regulation and litigation and are well-versed on issues involving water rights and water pollution, shale gas and mining activities, and environmental impact evaluation matters, particularly those arising in projects in which the government is involved.
+Our attorneys are active in air quality regulation and litigation and are well versed on issues involving water pollution and water use, shale gas and mining activities, and environmental impact evaluation matters, particularly those arising in projects in which the government is involved.
 Our attorneys have played leading roles in a broad range of climate and sustainable development-related activities, ranging from public sector program design and Supreme Court litigation to innovative management and compliance strategies.

 evolving To Meet Clients' Challenges